philxan/ScoreTimecode/README.md

 Check this box to _always_ include the minutes component when writing the timecode.
 - When this box is _unchecked_ (default) the minutes will only be included once it is required, and the seconds will be written using one or two digits as required.
 - When this box _checked_ the minutes will always be included in the timecode (even when 0), and the  seconds will always be written using two digits.

+**Show frames not millisecs**\
+Check this box to show frames instead of milliseconds.
+Enter a frame rate below.
+The plugin automatically uses drop/non-drop frames according to standard timecode conventions.

 **Style**\
 Set various text style parameters for the timecode.
 Bold, Italic, Undescore and Square border may be combined as required.